 This field only applies to

-seemingly complicated way, with two name resolutions including a
+this seemingly complicated way, with two name resolutions

 Also, a reverse lookup is necessary to implement the suffix matching feature, because the actual client host name needs to be known in order to match it against the pattern.

 Note that this behavior is consistent with other popular implementations of host name-based access control, such as the Apache HTTP Server and TCP Wrappers.

 These two fields can be used as an alternative to the

 Instead of specifying the mask length, the actual mask is